olewsaa/amateur-radio/pat-doc/config.json.md

 ## ARDOP
-ARDOP [Amateur Radio Digital Open Protocol](https://github.com/hamarituc/ardop) is Open source, free of charge and works fine, but with somewhat less througpout than VARA.
+ARDOP [Amateur Radio Digital Open Protocol](https://github.com/hamarituc/ardop) is Open source, free of charge and works fine, but with somewhat less throughput than VARA.
 This lessens it's uses as more users choose to use the better performing (but licensed) VARA.